EXPLORE life • INSPIRE curiosity • DISCOVER your purpose...

 conjunction with the UW-Stevens Point Department of Chemistry, the Biology Department also offers a biochemistry major for

 students interested in cellular or molecular biology or planning on medical or veterinary school.
+In conjunction with the UW-Stevens Point School of Education, the Biology Department also offers a Natural Science major for students interested in teaching sciences for grades 4-12.

 Our 25 faculty teach more than 500 biology students.
 Student-professor interaction is a high priority at UW-Stevens Point, with a low student-to-teacher ratio.
 Most of our classes and labs are taught by a Ph.D.-trained instructor with expertise in the field, and we offer many opportunities for undergraduate research.
 UW-Stevens Point